jasonthorne/Data-Representation-and-Querying-Project/README.md

 ##Dataset Description##

-The data is recieved inComma Separated Values (CSV) format, from the following [link] (https://data.gov.ie/dataset/garda-stations).
+The data is recieved in Comma Separated Values (CSV) format, from the following [link] (https://data.gov.ie/dataset/garda-stations).
 The CSV file contains 19 rows.
 The first being the header row with the names of each field.
 There are 15 columns of fields.
 These are as follows: